alavida-ai/vibeflow-v2/apps/docs/getting-started.md

 - How to structure client projects
 - Your first workflow execution

+## Start Here: The Big Picture

+Before diving into setup details, **[see the complete three-tier system overview](./diagrams/three-tier-system.md)** to understand how you fit into the Vibeflow ecosystem and the value you provide to your clients.

 ## Installation

 Setting up Vibeflow is as simple as creating any modern web application: